aws-robotics/aws-robomaker-small-house-world/README.md

 ![Gazebo01](docs/images/gazebo_01.png)

-**Visit the [RoboMaker website](https://aws.amazon.com/robomaker/) to learn more about building intelligent robotic applications with Amazon Web Services.**
+**Visit the [AWS RoboMaker website](https://aws.amazon.com/robomaker/) to learn more about building intelligent robotic applications with Amazon Web Services.**

 # Include the world from another package